 ThriveCart had a massive update in January 2020 when it released quite a few new features and improved on some of the ones their customers were suggesting they should.
 The software comes with 46 features now and can offer you a whole shopping cart experience.

-Thus, to keep things need we will split the features into ThriveCart Pro features and ThriveCart Standard features.
-Furthermore, the main difference between the two lies in the recent updates made to the software, which means that even if most Thrive Cart improvements were made to the standard version.
+Thus, we will split the features into ThriveCart Pro features, and ThriveCart Standard features to keep things needed.
+Furthermore, the main difference between the two lies in the recent updates made to the software, even if most Thrive Cart improvements were made to the standard version.
 Most of the interesting new features were to the Pro versions.

 ThriveCart Standard Features

 First of all, bump offers are low-value impulse purchases suggested to customers on the checkout page.
 The 1-Click Bump offer is that, and it requires just one click to add that additional item to a cart.

 Above all, this Thrive Cart feature can give you a small bump in your sales, but little by little equals much.

 Second, 1 -click upsells are exactly called upsells to the product you are already set to purchase.
 For example, think at the check-out counter in the supermarket to put it in simple terms.
 Do you remember all the small items positioned on your left and right well?
 The 1-click bump offers work the same but on your website.
 In conclusion, the bump offer is the perfect addition if you want to increase your customer value.